andre-klein/LED-Calendar/README.md

 # LED-Calendar

-In this code, LEDPins is an array that holds the pin numbers for each LED, and numOfLEDs is the number of LEDs, which is set to 31.

-The setup function sets all the LED pins as outputs.

-In the loop function, we use the getCurrentDay function to get the current day of the month, and then turn on the LED for the current day using a for loop.
-The rest of the LEDs are turned off using another for loop.
-The delay(1000) at the end of the loop function is to slow down the refresh rate so that the changes to the LED state are more visible.

-The getCurrentDay function uses the time library to get the current date and time, and then returns the current day of the month using the tm_mday field of the tm struct.

-This code will sync the LED array to the current date and turn on one LED at a time, cumulatively, to simulate a calendar.
-You can modify the code as needed to fit your specific requirements.
+In this code, the LedControl library is used to control the LED matrix.
+The setup function initializes the LED matrix by setting the shutdown mode, the intensity, and clearing the display.
+The loop function updates the LED matrix to show the current date by getting the current day from the getCurrentDay function, and then turning on the corresponding LEDs.

+Note: The getCurrentDay function is a dummy function for this example and should be replaced with actual code to get the current day from the system's clock or from some other source.